 USF English offers a broad range of teaching, administrative, and research opportunities.

-The Department of English's Teaching Assistants choose from a wealth of teaching and administrative assignments that directly contribute to their professionalization and our outstanding placement record.
+The Department of English's teaching assistants choose from a wealth of teaching and administrative assignments that directly contribute to their professionalization and our outstanding placement record.
 Students teach in a nationally-recognized, innovative first-year composition program.
-Experienced TAs can earn their teaching stipends by continuing to teach first-year composition, professional and technical communication, creative writing, literary studies, and/or by serving as program administrators, curriculum developers, and teaching mentors.
-They may also choose to work as tutors in the Writing Studio, USF's writing center, overseen by advanced English graduate students.
+Experienced GAs can earn their teaching stipends by continuing to teach first-year composition, professional and technical communication, creative writing, literary studies, and/or by serving as program administrators, curriculum developers, and teaching mentors.

 - Introductory and advanced professional and technical communication courses, including Technical Communication for the Health Sciences, Grant Writing, New Media for Technical Communication Majors, Communication for Engineers, Visual Rhetoric, and Communicating the Value of Sustainability

-- Introductory and advanced creative writing courses, including Narration and Description, Form and Technique of Fiction, Fiction I, Form and Technique of Poetry, and Poetry I
+- Creative writing courses, including Introduction to Creative Writing, Form and Technique of Fiction, Form and Technique of Nonfiction, and Form and Technique of Poetry

-In addition to these numerous teaching opportunities, graduate students can become research assistants, working closely with graduate faculty as they write their books, articles, stories, and creating their digital humanities projects.
+In addition to these numerous teaching opportunities, graduate students can become research assistants, working closely with graduate faculty as they write their books, articles, stories, and develop creative projects.
 Multiple offices across campus provide graduate students with a variety of administrative opportunities, including working in the Provost's Office, the Humanities Institute, and the Morsani College of Medicine.
 Academics in the 21st century must be adaptable, innovative, and nimble; we offer opportunities that will broaden your skill set.